What Attracts Centipedes to Your Home (And How to Keep Them Out)

 • Leaf litter and mulch piled against the foundation

-• Firewood stacked near exterior walls
+• Firewood stacked near walls

 • Landscape timbers and railroad ties